Tzekelkan852/Shifting-Dynamics-of-Cartel-Violence/README.md

 # Shifting-Dynamics-of-Cartel-Violence
-The respective codes associated to the article
+The respective codes associated to the article.

 1.- The "Limpieza de datos.ipynb" file is focused on data cleaning and applying corresponding filters to the database.